 Business Intelligence/Data warehousing (OLAP)

-- Query huge volumes of data at speeds you never though possible
+• Query huge volumes of data at speeds you never thought possible

 Data Center Consolidation